scikit-learn/enhancement_proposals/slep006/proposal.rst

 * which solution?
 * if an estimator requests a prop, must it be not-null
 * props param or kwargs?
+* naming?

 Backward compatibility
 ----------------------

+TODO

+Do we keep existing names of fit params like `sample_weight` and `groups` (despite those two existing inconsistent pluralisation)?

 Discussion
 ----------

+TODO

 References and Footnotes
 ------------------------